elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/011-uses-for-modules.md

 end
 ```

-You'll notice that all our commands are essentially direct mappings to method calls, which are responsible for doing all the work.
-While I've significantly simplified the following `Turbine::Application` definition to remove some domain specific callbacks and things like options parsing, you can see the basic harness which registers these commands in the code below.
+You'll notice that all our commands are direct mappings to method
+calls, which are responsible for doing all the work.
+While I've simplified the
+following definition to remove some domain specific callbacks and options
+parsing, the following example shows the basic harness which registers
+Turbine's commands:

 ```ruby
 module Turbine